 Clinic projects are selected on the basis of need, available resources and practical relevance.
 Two to four students are assigned to each project.
 Students are teamed up with expert mentors from law firms or other organizations and carefully prepped and supervised by Academic Supervisors and Teaching Assistants.
+Students benefit from skills and expert sessions, do detailed legal research and work on several drafts shared with supervisors, mentors and the beneficiary for comments and feedback.
 The Clinic culminates in a polished legal memorandum, brief, draft law or treaty text or other output tailored to the project's needs.
 Clinics deliver in three to four months.
 Work and output can be public or fully confidential, for example, when preparing legislative or treaty proposals or briefs in actual disputes.